Killing of Terence Crutcher: Immediate aftermath

 Police dashcam and helicopter video as well as the dispatch audio were released by police three days after the event on September 19, 2016.
 Tulsa Police Chief Chuck Jordan called the video "disturbing" and "difficult to watch".
 The officers involved were placed on paid administrative leave.

 Crutcher's twin sister said at a press conference, "You all want to know who that big, bad dude was?
 That big, bad dude was my twin brother.
 That big, bad dude was a father.
 That big, bad dude was a son.
 That big, bad dude was enrolled at Tulsa Community College — just wanting to make us proud.
 That big, bad dude loved God.
 That big, bad dude was at church, singing, with all his flaws, every week."

 The Tulsa Police Department started a criminal investigation of the shooting.
 Homicide Sergeant Dave Walker stated that PCP had been recovered from Crutcher's car.
 Shelby's attorney had previously stated that she thought Crutcher might be under the influence of PCP based on what she learned during her drug-recognition training.
 Crutcher's father had stated in a 2012 affidavit that his son had a history of PCP use.

 The police department paid $216,000 in overtime costs for 10 days after the death for services related to increased demonstrations, staffing of patrols, marches, Crutcher's funeral, and news conferences by the district attorney and Crutcher family during which the Incident Management Team also had a command post operating.

 Reactions

 The United States Department of Justice opened a civil rights probe into the shooting.
-However, it later determined that no civil rights charge would be filed against any individual involved.
+However, the Department of Justice later determined that no civil rights charge would be filed against any individual involved.
 Crutcher's twin sister said that federal Department of Justice officials told her (in her words): "because of the way the laws are written that it was almost next to impossible to prove beyond a reasonable doubt in these cases of police misconduct and use of force."

 Dozens of protestors gathered on September 19 by the courthouse.
 Ahead of the release of the video and audio recordings, the Tulsa chapter of Black Lives Matter held a protest outside the courthouse.

 Crutcher's family, protestors, and the American Civil Liberties Union of Oklahoma called for Shelby to be charged with his death.

-Popular culture

-Terence Crutcher was included in a list of Black Americans killed in police interactions at the conclusion of 2020 short film Two Distant Strangers, in which a Black American is repeatedly killed by a police officer whilst stuck in a time loop.